Toilet Leaks When Flushed? Here is how to Fix it Fast

 - Connect the water supply line back to the toilet tank.

-- Open the water shut off valve and let water fill the tank.
+- Open the water shut-off valve and let the water fill the tank.

-- Flush the tank several times and look for any leaks at the base of the toilet.
+- Flush the tank several times and look for leaks at the toilet’s base.

 - Put the toilet tank lid back on.

-If your toilet leaks when flushed and the wax ring was the problem, this repair should fix it.
-It is always advised that you fix it in good time to prevent the subfloor from rotting especially if it is wooden.
+If your toilet leaks when flushed and the wax ring is the problem, this repair should fix it.
+It is always advised that you fix it quickly to prevent the subfloor from rotting, especially if it is wooden.

-A toilet that leaks from the base when flushed can also bring foul smell.
-This is because urine or a mixture of urine and feces maybe leaking into your bathroom floor or in the subfloor.
+A toilet that leaks from the base when flushed can also bring a foul smell.
+This is because urine or a mixture of urine and feces may leak into your bathroom floor or the subfloor.

 To caulk or not to caulk the base of the toilet comes down to personal preference.
 If you decide to caulk around your toilet, leave a small opening at the back of the toilet.
 This way, if your toilet leaks, you will be able to notice the water on the floor.